Introduction to Cognitive Behaviour Therapy

 English language requirements

-If you are an international student and not from a majority English speaking country, you will need IELTS 7.0 with no element below 5.5.
+If you are an international student and not from a majority English-speaking country, you will need IELTS 7.0 with no element below 5.5.
 We also accept a range of other English language qualifications.
 If you do not have the English language requirements, you could take our Pre-Sessional English course.

-Please note: Due to the structure of this programme, it is not available to applicants who require a Tier 4 visa.
+Please note: Due to the structure of this programme, it is not available to applicants who require a Student Visa.

 Undergraduate degree

 An upper second class honours degree in psychology or other health/social care related discipline, e.g. counselling, health sciences, nursing.
-Or

-An honours degree (in any discipline) (2.2 or above) and a diploma in counselling or its UKCP or BPS equivalent.
+OR an honours degree (in any discipline) (2.2 or above) and a diploma in counselling or its UKCP or BPS equivalent.

 International Students